 Besides its social mission, Tyler State Fair offers classic fair fun: rides, petting zoos, and concerts.
 You can visit dueling piano shows, magician shows, and performances by local cover bands.
 You don't want to miss the most hilarious show—the duck race.
-Luckily-duckily, there are few races a day, so bring the entire family to watch this unusual competition.
+There are several races a day, so bring the entire family to watch this unusual competition.

 One of the fair’s themes is local produce.
 GO TEXAN Market sells everything from locally made jams to cheese and spices.
 Or you can shop for handmade soaps and textiles from artisans and artists.
-As agriculture is an integral part of the fair, it also includes the AgriWorld Discovery for kids and horticulture show for adults, an exhibition for gardening lovers who would like to display their works and learn new about their passion.
+As agriculture is an integral part of the fair, it also includes the AgriWorld Discovery for kids and horticulture show for adults, as well as exhibitions for gardening lovers who would like to display their works and further their passion.

-The admission is $10 of adults and $6 for young visitors of 6–12 years.
+Admission is $10 for adults and $6 for young visitors of 6–12 years.
 Kids under 6 years old get in for free.
 Also check for special offers on “College Night,” "Seniors Day," and "Military Day."
 Concerts and carnival rides require extra tickets or wristbands that can be purchased in advance.